luigidamico100/Music-Genre-Classification/genre_classification/README.md

-genre_classification
+Project source code
 ==============================

 Source code of the project.
-This is an installable python module.
+This is an installable Python module.
+The scripts and functions inside this module can be referenced by any Python script by typing `from genre_classification import ...`.

 # Pipeline